mbloch/mapshaper/docs/development/label-tool-design.md

 This lands alongside a reorganization of the panel into **Text**, **Icon**, **Label position** and **Saved styles** sections; only the position part is specified here.
-Two controls the reorganization must not lose: the **deselect** link, which is how a selection is given up in favour of styling the next label, and the preset **Delete** button.
+One control the reorganization must not lose: the **deselect** link, which is how a selection is given up in favour of styling the next label.

+The preset **Delete** button is not on that list: it goes on purpose, and deletion moves into the apply menu.
+See "Saved styles is an apply menu, not a selection".

 #### Fixed and Draggable